-In the 2017-2018 academic year, as part of the Berea College Safety Week, fire drills were initiated in all buildings on campus, including Academic and Administrative buildings.
-This ensured that almost all students were involved in at least one, but for most multiple, fire drills on campus during that week.
+In the 2018-2019 academic year, as part of the Berea College Safety Week, fire drills were initiated in all buildings on campus, including Academic and Administrative buildings.
+This ensured that almost all students were involved in at least one or, for most, multiple fire drills on campus during that week.
 This is an annual event to increase knowledge of students' responsibilities during fire alarms.
-The College has a good working relationship with the Berea City Fire Department and two evacuation drills will be planned per semester with them, as well as pre-planning done in conjunction with the Fire Department for academic and residential buildings.
-Walk-through tours of the upcoming renovation of Danforth Residence Hall will be conducted with Berea College Fire Safety personnel and members of the Berea Fire Department to aid in pre-planning for incidents occurring there.
+The College has a good working relationship with the Berea City Fire Department and two evacuation drills will be planned per semester with them for residence halls.
+Pre-planning is done in conjunction with the Fire Department for academic and residential buildings.
+Walk-through tours of the freshly constructed Danforth Residence Hall will be conducted with Berea College Fire Safety personnel and members of the Berea Fire Department to aid in pre-planning for incidents occurring there.